 Agbas’ research has focused on the protein TDP43 as a blood-based biomarker to create an affordable test, helping clinicians worldwide confirm their diagnosis of neurodegenerative disease.
 This protein causes cell death in nearby healthy cells and is believed to be a contributing factor to both Alzheimer’s Disease and ALS.

-This research is still in early stage but may be crucial in identifying appropriate patient populations for clinical trials focused on developing treatment options for neurodegenerative patients.
-“For ALS, they are using the physical measurement and muscle activity and for Alzheimer’s Disease they do mostly monumental tests to recruit patients.
+This research is still early but may be crucial in identifying appropriate patient populations for clinical trials focused on developing treatment options for neurodegenerative patients.
+“For ALS, they are using the physical measurement and muscle activity, and for Alzheimer’s Disease, they do mostly monumental tests to recruit patients.
 Patients late in disease progression often aren’t eligible for clinical trials,” Agbas said.
 With this screening test, it would be dramatically easier to find more eligible patients early enough in the disease progression to benefit the study or see an improvement in their quality of life.

 For Agbas, this research is exciting for several reasons.
-Studying this protein brings him back to the most basic scientific principles of identifying known and unknown variables.
+Studying this protein brings him back to the basic scientific principles of identifying known and unknown variables.
 He also emphasizes the translatable focus of his work.
-“I am hoping that this project will be applicable to the bedside to help the physician in making early diagnoses before the clinical manifestations of the disease are revealed,” Agbas said.
+“I am hoping that this project will apply to the bedside to help the physician make early diagnoses before the clinical manifestations of the disease are revealed,” Agbas said.

 He recognizes the cost of these diseases, both psychologically and financially.
 “If you can set back Alzheimer’s disease a couple of years, maybe 5 or 10 years, that’s really great.
 Even if we are not at a place to cure the disease, we are developing the tool that will more accurately identify the disease’s status,” Agbas said.